alanng10/class-lang/Info/Article/Word/a.md

 Word "millisec" has meaning that is date millisecond.

+Word "total" has meaning that is entire sum.

 Word "media" has meaning that is contain video and audio.

 Word "play" has meaning that is execute media effect.